TheWolverine - Michigan Wolverines Football/Basketball Podcast: Crawford And Borton

 Michigan Wolverines Football/Basketball Podcast: Crawford And Borton

-Lansing media personality Tom Crawford joins the podcast, talking new football commits, and one big flip.
+Lansing media personality Tom Crawford joins the podcast, talking about Tom Brady on top of the world, and more.

-Crawford tells senior editor John Borton he was at ground zero for the Rayshaun Benny signing-day flip to Michigan.
-He gives some Lansing reaction, and discusses the impact of Michigan's new football coaches on the dynamic regarding new players.
+Crawford and senior editor John Borton also discuss the restart of Michigan's basketball season, and what the Wolverines might expect out of a five difficult five-game stretch.
+Check it out.

 Here's what Crawford has to say…